Week 3 Assignment 50 Points

 • Date and your name

-• A consistent PowerPoint theme applied to all slides
+• A consistent theme applied to the entire presentation

 2